 VA benefits are affected if a beneficiary is convicted of a felony and imprisoned for more than 60 days.
 Disability or death pension paid to an incarcerated beneficiary must be discontinued.
 Disability compensation paid to an incarcerated Veteran rated 20 percent or more disabled is limited to the 10 percent rate.
 For a Veteran whose disability rating is 10 percent, the payment is reduced to half of the rate payable to a Veteran evaluated as 10 percent disabled.

+Any amounts not paid to the Veteran while incarcerated may be apportioned to eligible dependents.
+Payments are not reduced for participants in work-release programs, residing in halfway houses, or under community control.
 Failure to notify VA of a Veteran’s incarceration can result in overpayment of benefits and the subsequent loss of all VA financial benefits until the overpayment is recovered.
 VA benefits will not be provided to any Veteran or dependent wanted for an outstanding felony warrant.

-The Veterans Justice Outreach Program (VJO) offers outreach and case management to Veterans involved in law enforcement encounters, overseen by treatment courts, and incarcerated in local jails.
+The Health Care for Reentry Veterans Program (HCRV) offers outreach to Veterans incarcerated in state and federal prisons, and referrals and short-term case management assistance upon release from prison. he Veterans Justice Outreach Program (VJO) offers outreach and case management to Veterans involved in law enforcement encounters, overseen by treatment courts, and incarcerated in local jails.
 Visit www.va.gov/homeless/ to locate an outreach worker.